 B. Use of IPM in Facility and Maintenance Operations

-The school system shall include pest management considerations in facilities planning and maintenance.
+The school system shall include pest management considerations in facilities planning and maintenance and will comply with IPM guidelines adopted by the State Board of Education.
 The IPM contact person, in conjunction with the school system’s contracted pest management professional, will recommend to the superintendent any landscaping changes, structural modifications and sanitation changes needed to reduce or prevent pest problems.
-The superintendent will review such recommendations and may authorize action to address necessary minor changes in a timely manner, as the budget permits.
-For significant changes or changes that require a significant expenditure of funds, the superintendent will recommend changes to the board for approval.

 C. Providing Information on IPM to the School Community

 Staff, students, pest managers, parents and the public will be informed about potential school pest problems, school IPM policies and procedures, and their respective roles in achieving the desired pest management objectives.
 Each year, the principal or designee will ensure that the student handbook includes a notice to parents of their right to request in writing notification of nonscheduled pesticide use.
-Notice of nonscheduled pesticide use should be made at least 72 hours in advance, to the extent possible.
+When required, notice of nonscheduled pesticide use should be made at least 72 hours in advance, to the extent possible.

 D. Recordkeeping